maudnals/articles/privacy.md

 ### Binary privacy doesn't add up

 I disclose my home address to Amazon, but I'd rather not share it with my music service.
-I disclose my health data to Google Fit, but I don't want my insurance to know about it.
+I disclose my health data to Google Fit, but I don't want my insurance to see it.
 I'm fine with my friends knowing which stupid videos I watch at home, but maybe I don't want my employer to know about it ("Badger Badger", anyone?).
 I'm disclosing my salary to an online real estate concellor, but I'm not comfortable with all my friends knowing about it.

-So... is privacy really about separating `me` from `other people`?
+So... it looks like privacy is not really about separating `me` from `other people`.
+If it was so, never would I disclose seemingly private information to anyone.

-It seems in the contrary, that I'm sharing many private things with many people.
+We've hit a nerve: "disclosure".

-What makes a piece of data private?
+Quite paradoxically, disclosure makes a piece of data private - What makes a piece of data private?
 Intimacy?
 No.

 ### It's dangerous

 It paves the ways to arguments such as "I have nothing to hide". // todo why does it pave the way.
 ...
-To whom, exactly?
+Nothing to hide?
+From whom, exactly?

 Anon movie: "It's not that I have something to hide," she tells Sal before walking away at the end of the film.
 "I have nothing I want you to see."
 Snwoden: todo (2019??)